Joseph P. McDonald

 - Syllabus: The Social Responsibilities of Educators

 Joe McDonald is Professor of Teaching and Learning at the Steinhardt School of Culture, Education, and Human Development, New York University, where he teaches in the English Education program, chairs the cross-school teacher education faculty committee, and is a faculty affiliate of the Metropolitan Center for Research on Equity and the Transformation of Schools (Metro Center).
 He is the author or co-author of nine books about teaching and schooling.
 The latest is American School Reform: What Works, What Fails, and Why (University of Chicago Press, 2014).
 It examines twenty years of school reform in New York, Chicago, Philadelphia, and the Bay Area.
-Others include Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009), and The Power of Protocols (Teachers College Press, third edition, 2013).
+Others include The Power of Protocols (Teachers College Press, third edition, 2013), Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), and Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009).
+His writing in general is both scholarly and practical - for example, a fall 2014 contribution with colleagues to the Peabody Journal of Education's special issue on school-university partnerships, and a forthcoming (October 2014) contribution with former student Daniel Hudder to a Kappan issue on classroom management.

 McDonald's current research (funded by the Spencer Foundation under the auspices of the Research Alliance for New York City) is a study of teachers' use of data in eight New York schools.
-His collaborators are Susan Neuman, James Kemple, and Adrianna Villavicencio.
+His collaborators are Susan Neuman, James Kemple, and Carolyn Strom.
 With Pedro Noguera, he leads an effort funded by the Wilner-Bloomgarden Family Foundation and the NYU McSilver Institute to design a partnership aimed at using the learning capital of the university to address the impact of poverty on education in New York and elsewhere.
-And with David Kirkland and Anna Smith (with funding from the Teagle Foundation), he leads an effort to understand the challenges and achievements of a group of South Bronx high school students as they prepare for college reading and writing.

 McDonald is the co-founder of the NYU Partnership Schools program, a collaboration in teacher education among NYU and 23 schools located mostly in poverty-impacted neighborhoods of Manhattan, the Bronx, and Brooklyn.
 In one of his partnership activities, McDonald directs the PILAT project - an experiment in residency-based English Education at East Side Community High School and New Design High School on the Lower East Side, and in another, he sits on the board of the Great Oaks Charter School, also on the Lower East Side.
 Finally, McDonald is the Director of the Metro Learning Communities program at NYU's Metro Center, which provides leadership development courses and coaching for educators.